Losing Weight After 60 is Possible! Just Get Rid of These 8 Things

 The best possible solution would be to ditch the TV altogether.
 But, if this isn’t possible, make a commitment to yourself that you will not eat in front of the TV.
 Your body and your brain will thank you!

 Hide Your High-Heeled Shoes

 Ok, I’m only half serious.
-As my recent video series with fashion expert, Melanie Payge, demonstrates, I actually love looking stylish.
+I also love looking stylish.
 But, on a day-to-day basis, why not swap your heals for a good pair of walking shoes?

 Try to walk a little every day.
-Listen to an audiobook, enjoying nature, or going for a walk with a girlfriend.
+Listen to an audiobook, enjoying nature, or going for a walk with a friend.
 Whatever you do, put a priority on being active.

 Scrap “Two-for-One” Deals

 Supermarkets understand the psychology of getting people to buy more food than they need.
 Don’t be seduced by the “two-for-one” deals.
 Even if getting extra cookies will save you a little money, it’s not worth the long-term impact to your body and self-esteem.

 It’s so much better to buy one high-quality indulgence, such as a small luxury chocolate, than a bulk pack of Oreos.

 So many people complain about not having enough money to buy healthy food.
 But, if you look at the amount of food that they waste, it is clear that their problem is with making the right food choices.